sowad58/Active-RIS-Parametric-Channel-Estimation/README.md

 *Link to paper: [https://doi.org/10.1109/LCOMM.2026.3711925]*

 ## Overview
 This code evaluates the performance of channel estimation and user tracking in an Active Reconfigurable Intelligent Surface (ARIS) empowered wireless network.
-Unlike passive RIS, Active RIS introduces dynamic thermal noise amplification, which severely degrades the performance of unstructured estimators (like Least Squares).

 This repository implements a rigorous **two-stage transmission protocol**:
 1. **Offline Calibration (Stage 1):** A 2D-ESPRIT-based round-trip estimator to acquire the quasi-static BS-ARIS infrastructure prior without assuming perfect CSI.